Models of interacting bosons with exact ground states: a unified approach

-($\bm{r}_i$ is the position of lattice site $i$), applied to any coherent state $|\alpha\rangle$ with density $\bar{n}$, yields a state $\hat{\rho}_{\bm{q}}|\alpha\rangle$ with momentum $\bm{q}$.
-The variational energy of this state provides a rigorous upper bound on the lowest energy in this momentum sector, which can be evaluated as:
+($\bm{r}_i$ is the position of lattice site $i$), applied to any ground state $|\alpha\rangle$ with density $\bar{n}$, yields a state $\hat{\rho}_{\bm{q}}|\alpha\rangle$ with momentum $\bm{q}$.
+The variational energy of this state provides a rigorous upper bound on the lowest energy in this momentum sector, which can be evaluated as (see App.~\ref{app: dynamical density modes} for a detailed discussion):